How to Become a Positive Thinker & a Happy Person

 Don’t Worry – You’re Fine

 The most important relationship we have is the one with ourselves.
 It’s a reflection of what we experience with the world, and it influences all of our interactions with it.
-She was concerned about the sheer volume (and rightfully so because I was sure I’d missed a thought here and there), so we jumped into turning me into a positive thinker.
+My therapist had a great way to help, so we jumped into turning me into a positive thinker.

 Here’s the neuroscience behind this exercise.
 Our brain creates pathways based on emotions.
 The stronger the emotion, the stronger the pathway.

 But neuroscientists have figured out the opposite side of the coin: being a positive thinker is 3 to 100 times stronger than being a negative one!
-And positive thinking naturally yields positive accompanying emotions.
-Even casual positivity – like that feeling you get after a good night of sleep and wake up to chirping birds – can replace the deepest traumas with repetition.
+And positive thinking naturally yields good emotions.
+Even casual positivity – like that feeling you get after a good night of sleep and wake up to chirping birds – can replace emotional wounds with repetition.

 Every time you catch yourself having a negative thought, replace it with: